 The City will also recognize two (2) floating holidays each fiscal year for sworn employees in the bargaining unit.
 The City will also recognize one (1) floating holiday each fiscal year for non-sworn employees in the bargaining unit.
-Each unit sworn employee shall be eligible to accrue up to a maximum of two (2) floating holidays on July 1st of each year, subject to the following limitations. non-sworn employee shall be eligible to accrue up to a maximum of one (1) floating holiday on July 1st of each year, subject to the following limitations.
+Each unit sworn employee shall be eligible to accrue up to a maximum of two (2) floating holidays on July 1st of each year, subject to the following limitations non-sworn employee shall be eligible to accrue up to a maximum of one (1) floating holiday on July 1st of each year, subject to the following limitations.
 The floating holidays shall be taken, or cashed out, during the fiscal year (July 1st through June 30th) in which they are accrued.
 A sworn employee may not have more than two (2) floating holidays on the books at any time.
 A non-sworn employee may not have more than one (1) floating holiday on the books at any time.
 If an employee does not use, or cash out, all of his/her floating holidays within the fiscal year in which the employee accrued them, he/she will not earn the maximum number of additional floating holidays in the next fiscal year.
 Instead, the employee will only earn that number of floating holidays, on July 1st of each year that will bring the employee's balance of floating holidays up to the maximum number.
 Thus, for example, if a sworn employee uses, or cashes out, only one floating holiday during a fiscal year, that sworn employee will only accrue one additional floating holiday on July 1st of the following fiscal year, bringing the sworn employee's floating holiday balance up to two (2) floating holidays.
 The parties encourage employees in the unit to use their floating holidays.
 Since floating holidays cannot be removed from an employee once earned, and the parties do not want employees to have more floating holidays on the books than would be received within the current fiscal year, a floating holiday(s) carried over at the end of the fiscal year results in the employee being unable to earn that holiday(s) in the next fiscal year.

 The date on which a floating holiday will be used may be individually selected by the employee subject to the approval of the Chief of Police.
 Approval will not normally be granted if it would require the Department to backfill the employee's position at time-and-one-half to maintain necessary staffing/deployment levels.
 A floating holiday cannot be used on any of the designated holidays recognized by the City or on another floating holiday.
 To request to use, or cash out, a floating holiday, an employee must submit a completed "Request for leave/overtime and special pay report".
+Beginning in December 2024, and each December thereafter, floating holidays may be cashed out only pursuant to the irrevocable election process described in Article 36, Vacation.